sofe1204/food-delivery/README.md

-# Massimo Food Delivery App
+# Made by Sofe Food Delivery App

 - Made with NextJs